hytechclub/web-102/DomManipulation/WarmUp.md

 # Warm-Up: Cotton Candy Inputs
-Start by opening up [this Repl](https://replit.com/@HylandOutreach/CssRefresher) and creating a fork.
+Start by opening up [this project](https://glitch.com/edit/#!/wool-bumpy-receipt) and remixing it.
 It contains a simple HTML page that has a header and two input boxes.

 The goal of this activity is to give one of the boxes a pink background, and the other one an aqua background.